-- A. A Statistical Analysis System (SAS) run is completed at the beginning of each quarter and yields a list of individuals with the following characteristics: - The individual has received services, and - DMAS has paid the provider's claim for services. - B. All forty (40) of the CSBs are sampled within a three (3) year period.
+- 1. A Statistical Analysis System (SAS) run is completed at the beginning of each quarter and yields a list of individuals with the following characteristics: - The individual has received services, and - DMAS has paid the provider's claim for services. - 2.
+All forty (40) of the CSBs are sampled within a three (3) year period.
 Individual service providers are selected for review.
 Service providers are not randomly chosen; instead, a non-probability sampling method is utilized.
 Once a non-CSB has been reviewed, that provider is filtered out of the SAS run for at least two years.
 Providers are selected based on the following factors: - Whether the individual CSB's review is due within the current three-year period. - Whether the service provider has been reviewed recently - Whether the service provider has been reviewed in the past - The type of service provided (if targeted reviews are being completed) - If there are existing concerns/complaints regarding a provider - If there is a history of non-compliance - The geographic location of the provider.
 Due to staffing constraints, a large provider supporting many individuals who is closer geographically may be reviewed over a smaller provider supporting fewer individuals who is farther away. - The number of individuals served.
 A provider supporting many individuals who is providing services for all three waivers, may be prioritized over a smaller provider supporting fewer individuals who may only be providing services under one waiver.

-- C. Once the service provider is selected, the recipients receiving services from that provider are identified for inclusion in the record review.
+- 3. Once the service provider is selected, the recipients receiving services from that provider are identified for inclusion in the record review.
 A proportionate, stratified sample is used to determine the number of records to be reviewed within each waiver.
 Using a sample size calculator such as Raosoft, a sample size is determined based on the total number of enrolled recipients using the following parameters and rounded up to the nearest 100:

 - 5% margin of error

 - 95% confidence level

 - 50% distribution

 The total number of individuals enrolled in the three (3) waivers is used as the population size.
 This method is used for both data subsets: case management records and individual plans for supports provided by enrolled service providers.
-The table below shows and example of the proportionate sample stratified by waiver subgroups.
+The table below shows and example of the proportionate sample stratified by waiver subgroup.

-Step D CL Waiver FIS Waiver BI Waiver Total #1 Determine #of recipients enrolled in each waiver (subgroup) 11,695 3,572 351 15,618 #2 Determine what % each waiver (subgroup) is of the whole 75% 23% 2% 100% #3 Determine sample size using noted parameters 375 rounded up to 400 #4 300 92 8 400 Determine the number of recipient records to be reviewed in proportion to the percentage of enrolled recipients 75%of 400 =300 23% of 400 =92 2% of 400 = 8 case management services for that fiscal year.
-For other (non-CSB) service providers, a minimum number of records will be reviewed based on the following SAS program:
+Step 4.
+CL Waiver FIS Waiver BI Waiver Total #1 Determine #of recipients enrolled in each waiver (subgroup) 11,695 3,572 351 15,618 #2 Determine what % each waiver (subgroup) is of the whole #3 75% 23% 2% 100% Determine sample size using noted parameters 375 rounded up to 400 #4 300 92 8 400 Determine the number of recipient records to be reviewed in proportion to the percentage of enrolled recipients 75% of 400 =300 23% of 400 =92 2% of 400 = 8

 The number of records to be reviewed at each CSB is determined at the beginning of each fiscal year.
-The number of records selected for review is in proportion to the overall percentage of recipients receiving
+The number of records selected for review is in proportion to the overall percentage of recipients receiving case management/support coordination services for that fiscal year.
+For other (non-CSB) service providers, a minimum number of records will be reviewed based on the following SAS programs:

-- Claim records are sorted by provider and individual - The number of members with claims by a provider is determined - The percentage of members that will be selected for each provider is determined according to the chart below:
+- Claims records are sorted by provider and individual - The number of members with claims by a provider is determined - The percentage of members that will be selected for each provider is determined according to the chart below: